YashLoriya02/storage-management/README.md

-Here’s an updated version of your README with the new features:

----

 # 📂 StoreIt – Secure Cloud Storage Manager

 A fully responsive, role-based cloud storage management system where users can **securely store, manage, and share files with granular access control**.